xaya/xaya_tutorials/Unity Mover/README.md

 ![Structure](img/xaya-mover-unity-structure.png)

 <font color=red>Red</font> signifies "black box" code.
 You don't need to change anything here.
-Simply compile it and add the reference.
+Simply compile it and add the reference or copy the DLL.

 Yellow signifies code that you can edit if you wish.